httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

-It is possible for parties with the ability to inject new HTTP header fields to change the meaning of structured headers.
+It is possible for parties with the ability to inject new HTTP header fields to change the meaning of a Structured Headers.
 In some circumstances, this will cause parsing to fail, but it is not possible to reliably fail in all such circumstances.

 --- back